ryeash/doctor/README.md

 }
 ```

-The previous will allow the datasource to be retrieved either with the qualifier or without:
+This will make the datasource retrievable with the qualifier or without:

 ```java
 doctor.getInstance(DataSource.class) == doctor.getInstance(DataSource.class, "primary")